ZacharyAnderson/api_testing/README.md

 9. Exit
 ```

-An example of the Quer VV/Vlun information action:
+An example of the Query VV/Vlun information action:
 ```
 Please enter the base volume you want to query:
  >> PIWDI